mainmatter/playbook/workflow/engineering/README.md

 Pull requests are reviewed before they get merged back into the project's main branch; pull requests that have not been reviewed should usually not get merged.
-In order for a pull request to be ready for review, it has to meet some pre-requisites though:
+In order for a pull request to be ready for review, though, it has to meet some pre-requisites:

 * the branch has no conflicts with the project's main branch
 * the changes in the branch are covered by proper tests and CI is passing